Why Trust OMD?

 Featured Program — Master of Public Health (MPH)

-Duration: 42 credits (about two years full time or three years part time)
+Duration: 42 credits | 2 years (full-time) or 3 years (part-time)

 Mode: 100% online with multiple start dates

-Cost: $950/credit; $39,900 total
+Cost: $950/credit | $39,900 total

 Admissions Requirements: